 1. Ready to Remodel?

-2. Plan: Restaurant Renovation Costs
+2. Plan: Costs for Renovating your Restaurant

 If your restaurant is approaching the suggested time range and all the other factors point to the need of a refurbishment, start with budgeting.
 Renovation costs differ from one place to another and are dependent on factors like venue size, choice of materials, equipment upgrades and labour.